Nanorobotics Market Size and Share

 Nanorobotics Market Analysis by Mordor Intelligence

-The nanorobotics market size was valued at USD 9.92 billion in 2025 and is forecast to reach USD 16.71 billion by 2030, expanding at a 10.99% CAGR over the period.
+nanorobotics market size in 2026 is estimated at USD 10.99 billion, growing from 2025 value of USD 9.92 billion with 2031 projections showing USD 18.37 billion, growing at 10.82% CAGR over 2026-2031.
 Sustained growth rests on three pillars: the clinical roll-out of MRI-guided magnetic nanorobot platforms in North American and European hospitals, rising defense grants for autonomous micro-swarms, and China’s targeted subsidies for nano-manufacturing tools that lower production costs.
 Venture capital continues to flow into CRISPR-enabled drug-delivery start-ups, while semiconductor foundries accelerate demand for nanomanipulators that support sub-5 nm metrology workflows.
 Counter-pressures stem from regulatory caution over nanorobot cytotoxicity and the high cost of ISO Class 1 cleanrooms, but these headwinds have not derailed the broader adoption curve.
 Together, these forces cement a robust medium-term outlook for the nanorobotics market

 Key Report Takeaways

-• By application, drug delivery accounted for 38% of the nanorobotics market size in 2024; minimally-invasive surgery is the fastest-growing application at 15.6% CAGR.
+• By application, drug delivery accounted for 37.45% of the nanorobotics market size in 2025, with minimally invasive surgery being the fastest-growing application at a 15.28% CAGR.

 Segment Analysis